swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/mentoring_groups.md

 - Recruit mentors and mentees for the Mentoring Program.
 - Pair Mentors and Mentees based on responses to Google form surveys.
 - Send email introductions for each mentoring team.
-- Follow up with each mentoring team on a monthly basis and ask if there's anything you can do to help.
+- Follow up with each mentoring team on a monthly basis and ask if there is anything you can do to help.
 - Keep track of program completion rates to assess success.
 - Get feedback from Mentors and Mentees about program.